Blendify/blender-manual/trunk/blender_docs/manual/addons/io_mesh_stl.rst

 STL
 ***

-:Name: STL format
-:Location: :menuselection:`File --> Import/Export --> Stl (.stl)`
-:Version: 1.1.2
-:Blender: 2.74
+.. admonition:: Reference
+   :class: refbox

    :Category:  Import-Export
-:Author: Guillaume Bouchard (Guillaum)
+   :Menu:      :menuselection:`File --> Import/Export --> Stl (.stl)`

 This format is useful if you intend to import/export the files for CAD software.
 It is also commonly used for loading into 3D printing software.